 Even though oftentimes landlords are not required to supply appliances in a rental unit, many do so anyhow as a way to entice more applicants.
 Typically the tenants that rent often don’t have a lot of furniture and appliances of their own, they usually rely on the landlord to provide things like that so they seek out more furnished apartments.

 This is especially applicable in a college student market or for young, single professionals.
 Applicants that aren’t willing to buy or rent things like refrigerators and dishwashers will automatically pass over any advertised rental properties that don’t come with the desired appliances.

-Landlords need to look at their rental market, their rental property and the types of tenants they hope to attract and make their own decision of whether or not to supply appliances.
+As a landlord, you need to look at the rental market for a direct comparison amongst competitors of their rental property and the types of tenants they hope to attract and make their own decision of whether or not to supply appliances.